deadreact/STM_411CEU6_BatteryUnit/README.md

 ## Screenshots

 The UI runs on a 320x240 ILI9341 display.
-The screenshots below show the real hardware display output from the assembled first station revision.
+The screenshots below show the real hardware display output: debug screen from the assembled first station revision, main screen from second one.

 | Main screen | Debug screen |
 | --- | --- |